ARMmbed/mbed-os-5-docs/docs/advanced/build_script.md

 * mbed board.
 You can find a list of supported platforms [here](https://mbed.org/platforms/).

-### Getting mbed SDK sources with test suite
+### Getting mbed OS sources with test suite
 You have already installed Python (with required modules) and at least one supported compiler you will use with your mbed board.
 Great!

-Now you can get mbed SDK with the test suite.
-Clone the latest mbed SDK source code and configure the path to your compiler(s) in next few steps.
+Now you can get mbed OS with the test suite.
+Clone the latest mbed OS source code and configure the path to your compiler(s) in next few steps.

-* Open console and run command below to clone the mbed SDK repository hosted on [Github](https://github.com/mbedmicro/mbed).
+* Open console and run command below to clone the mbed OS repository hosted on [Github](https://github.com/mbedmicro/mbed).
 ```
 $ git clone https://github.com/mbedmicro/mbed.git
 Cloning into 'mbed'...